 Located across the river from Ottawa in Parc Jacques-Cartier is one of Canada’s Floral masterpieces, Moisaculture 2018.
-Featured are topiary like exhibits celebrating the beauty and diversity of Canada via 45 majestic plant sculptures.
+Featured are topiary-like exhibits celebrating the beauty and diversity of Canada via 45 majestic plant sculptures.
 These exhibits are expertly designed with 5.5 million carefully curated plants.
 This is Canadian storytelling at its best!
 Depicting to visitors why Canada is so amazing and raising awareness through education and entertainment.

 The exhibit starts with the history of Canada through the provinces and then features sculptures that promote taking care of our planet.

-To see the wonders of what a marriage of sculptors, landscape artists, horticulturalists and welders created in this magical park, here are few photos showcasing Mosaiculture 2018.
+To see the wonders of what a marriage of sculptors, landscape artists, horticulturalists and welders created in this magical park, here are a few photos showcasing Mosaiculture 2018.

 SAVE THIS POST – PIN IT

 Open from June 22nd and closing on October 15th, 2018.